voostindie/markdown-curator/README.md

-# Markdown Curator (macu)
+# Markdown Curator

 See the [CHANGELOG](CHANGELOG.md) for releases and the roadmap.

 ## TL;DR

-- You have to be comfortable with coding in Java.
+- This is a library for processing directories of Markdown documents.
-- Library for processing directories of Markdown documents.
+- It is especially well suited for Obsidian vaults.
-- Especially well suited for Obsidian vaults.
+- It detects queries in the documents, runs them, and writes back the results.
-- Develop your own queries in Java, with full access to all document content.
+- As an application, it monitors and processes directories in the background.
-- Integrate query output back in your own documents.
+- You have to be comfortable with coding in Java 17 or newer.
-- Monitor and process directories and documents in the background.
+- You develop your own queries in Java, with full access to all document content.

 Okay, that probably doesn't tell you much.

 ## Obsidian users: Ye be warned!

-If you're an Obsidian user, then note that most of the things this application does can also be achieved using plugins, like [Dataview](https://github.com/blacksmithgu/obsidian-dataview).
+If you're an Obsidian user, then note that most of the things this library does can also be achieved using plugins, like [Dataview](https://github.com/blacksmithgu/obsidian-dataview).
 I do not like those kinds of plugins.
 I believe they defeat Obsidian's purpose.
-For me Obsidian is all about storing knowledge in **portable** Markdown files.
+For me Obsidian is all about storing knowledge in *portable* Markdown files.
 Sprinkling those same files with code (queries) that only Obsidian with a specific plugin installed can understand is not the right idea, I think.

 With this library I have the best of both worlds: portable Markdown and "dynamic" content.
 Query output is embedded in the documents as Markdown content.
 As far as Obsidian concerns, this tool is not even there.

 On the other hand, Obsidian plugins are much easier to install and use.
 This library requires you to get your hands dirty with Java.
 You must build your own Java application.
 That's not for the faint of heart.

-Shouldn't I have built this application as an Obsidian plugin itself?
+Shouldn't I have built this library as an Obsidian plugin itself?
 Maybe.
 Probably.
 But, I didn't.
 Why not?
 Because I'm sure my use of Markdown will outlive my use of Obsidian.
-Also, being able to change files in a vault with any editor *and* have this tool still work in the background leads to fewer surprises.
+Also, being able to change files in a vault with any editor *and* have this library still work in the background leads to fewer surprises.

 ### The 5 minute introduction

-This is a daemon application, developed in Java, that monitors one or more directories of Markdown documents, like [Obsidian](https://obsidian.md) vaults.
-Based on changes happening in the directories, it detects and runs queries embedded in the documents, generates results sets and updates the documents in the repository accordingly with the result output.
+This is a Java library that can spin up a daemon application.
+This application can monitor one or more directories of Markdown documents, like [Obsidian](https://obsidian.md) vaults.
+Based on changes happening in the directories, it detects and runs queries embedded in the documents, generates Markdown output for these queries and embeds this output in the documents themselves.

 To lift a tip of the veil, here's an example of what you can write in a Markdown document: